Pro Bono Program

 Cancer Council will connect you with a lawyer, financial planner, accountant or HR/recruitment professional who will help you.
 Usually, you will meet them at their office, but if you are very unwell, they may be able to visit you in hospital or at home.
 If you speak a language other than English, we can arrange an interpreter for you.

 Advice is free for eligible clients.
-You will need to pass a means test in order to qualify for free assistance.
+The service is means tested so you will need to complete a financial eligibility assessment to determine if you qualify for free assistance.

 To access this service please call 13 11 20.